 “Every year we add an aspect of current GCRL research to camp,” said Rohe.
 “This year we’re highlighting the value of threatened and endangered species like Gulf Sturgeon.”

 For more information, call (228) 818-8833 or email firstname.lastname@example.org.
 Registration forms are available online at http://gcrl.usm.edu/mec/docs/2011.seacamp.flyer.pdf.
 Registration deadline is May 13.

 GCRL’s Marine Education Center is the Lab’s public education and outreach arm.

 Located on the Gulf of Mexico, GCRL focuses on sustainable coastal and marine resources, development of new marine technologies and the education of future scientists and citizens.
-The GCRL is home to the Department of Coastal Sciences, the Marine Education Center, the Center for Fisheries Research and Development and the Thad Cochran Marine Aquaculture Center.
+The GCRL is home to the Division of Coastal Sciences, the Marine Education Center, the Center for Fisheries Research and Development and the Thad Cochran Marine Aquaculture Center.
 More information can be found at gcrl.usm.edu.

 CUTLINE: Young participants enjoy a summer day on the water at Sea Camp 2010.
 (GCRL file photo, Martha Duvall)

 The University of Southern Mississippi, founded in 1910, is a comprehensive doctoral and research-extensive university fulfilling its mission of being a leading university in engaging and empowering individuals to transform lives and communities.
 In a tradition of leadership for student development, Southern Miss is educating a 21st century work force providing intellectual capital, cultural enrichment and innovation to Mississippi and the world.
 Southern Miss is located in Hattiesburg, Miss, with an additional campus and teaching and research sites on the Mississippi Gulf Coast; further information is found at www.usm.edu.